chef/monitoring-integration-automate/data-dog/DataDog-AWS_Integration.md

 **Setup Methods**
 * CloudFormation (Best for quickly getting started) - To set up the AWS integration with CloudFormation, see [the AWS getting started guide](https://docs.datadoghq.com/getting_started/integrations/aws/)

-* Terraform - To set up the AWS integration with Terraform, see the the [AWS integration with Terraform.](https://docs.datadoghq.com/integrations/guide/aws-terraform-setup/)
+* Terraform - To set up the AWS integration with Terraform, see the [AWS integration with Terraform.](https://docs.datadoghq.com/integrations/guide/aws-terraform-setup/)

 * Role delegation - To set up the AWS integration manually with role delegation. [see the manual setup guide.](https://docs.datadoghq.com/integrations/guide/aws-manual-setup/?tab=roledelegation)